+11. Lack of processes and compliance mechanisms to monitor compliance with UN Global

+Compact principles and OECD

+Guidelines for Multinational

+Enterprises

-Adverse Sustainability Indicator Metric (year n) (year n-1) Explanation the next reference period Social and employee compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 14.4% (year n-1) N/A Explanation Coverage: 45.1% Eligible: 49.2% The Asset Manager expects from its investee companies to abide by the principles of the UN Global Compact.
-Companies' policies and processes to ensure compliance with the principles are part of the Asset Manager's ESG rating tool.
-The compliance with the principles of the UN Global Compact is assessed using the Asset Manager's proprietary controversy screening and scoring.
-Companies with significant controversies related to the principles may be excluded from the investment universe, where such exclusion is outlined in the investment policy of a specific product.
-Engagement/Voting The Asset Manager systematically monitors companies held in LGT CP FL's portfolios and recommendation lists based on their ESG score and negative news flow.
-Any negative developments will, in a timely manner, result in reactive engagement on the specific issue with the company.
-Supposed breaches of international norms, especially the UNGC principles, will be prioritised as reactive engagement cases for deeper analysis as the Asset Manager considers human rights violations a material sustainability risk.
-In the engagement dialogue companies' views on the related negative events, measures taken to improve companies' practices and follow up actions to remedy the situation will be covered.
+Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises the engagement dialogue companies' views on the related negative events, measures taken to improve companies' practices and follow up actions to remedy the situation will be covered.
 If an engagement exercise proves unsuccessful, escalation strategies available include reducing or divestment of holdings in the investee company's securities, voting against the board of directors and consideration of a collaborative engagement.
 Regarding proactive dialogues, "Responsible value chain" is a key pillar for targeted engagement action, in which integration of the social context, e.g., the due diligence and monitoring of human rights and labour conditions, is vital.
-The Asset Manager uses its voting rights in order to support strategic measures to advance human rights in line with the Sustainable Development Goals (SDGs) and mitigate or actively reduce risks related to human rights and avoid negative impacts.
-Hence, the Asset Manager in ,